artemisticc/Terminal-App/readme.md

-This is where info on how to use this is gonna go.

 ## Installation
 1. You will need python 3.8 or higher.
 If you don't already have it, you can find that [here](https://www.python.org/).
 2. Clone the app to your home directory